 The Summit at Massanutten

-Timeshare reviews at The Summit at Massanutten
+Reviews of The Summit at Massanutten

 We have stayed at several different Massanutten places IN the overall resort over many years.
 We used it as a base to visit Wineries (numerous throughout the area), to visit Washington DC for a day (in and out in one day was easily accomplished), visited Richmond and friends there, to visit museums, monuments, street fairs, Garden tours.
 We have hosted a large Family Reunion/Wedding anniversary 'event' that was catered by the Resort staff and was GREAT and easy to accomplish AND not that expensive for about 50 + friends and Family (close and extended).
 Everyone found activities to keep them very busy even before the Water Park became part of the properties.
 We have played golf on both of the courses several times and have enjoyed the courses greatly and even enjoyed watching a night golf tournament that we failed to enter on a timely basis.
 Great time had by MANY of our friends and Family over many years !
 Great location to enjoy the Shenandoah Valley beauty, tubing, canoeing, hiking, just enjoying some wine and slowing down to great views.
 We return every few years to fall in love with the surrounding beauty over and over again.
 Visit VMI (Military-styled great University known for several highly recognized majors OR Washington & Lee University right across the green separating them from VMI with great museums to visit and get history on the Civil War and participants that were key in the area.
 So much, so close bye - it will take years to discover it all !